-A new collaboration between Cleveland's Case Western Reserve University and RADA offers students the unique opportunity to pursue a rigorous academic study of European theatre history, while sharpening their theatrical skills through classes in voice, clown, physical performance, dance, combat, and singing, all supported by tutorials, seminars, and one-on-one constructive criticism and feedback.
+A new collaboration between Cleveland's Case Western Reserve University and RADA offers students the unique opportunity to pursue a rigorous academic study of European theater history, while sharpening their theatrical skills through classes in voice, clown, physical performance, dance, combat, and singing, all supported by tutorials, seminars, and one-on-one constructive criticism and feedback.

 Timemark 1: Athens, 534 BC: the year in which drama enters the Dionysian Festivals.